vmware-tanzu-labs/cf-mgmt/README.md

    - [init](docs/config/init/README.md) command from `cf-mgmt-config` if you are wanting to start with a blank configuration and add the config using `cf-mgmt-config` operations
    - [export-config](docs/export-config/README.md) command from `cf-mgmt` if you have an existing foundation you can use this to reverse engineer your configuration.

+> Check the [config docs](docs/config/README.md#global-config) to understand the configuration files structure

 3. *(optional)* Configure LDAP/SAML Options.
 If your foundation uses LDAP and/or SAML, you will need to configure ldap.yml with the correct values.

    - [LDAP only config](docs/config/README.md#ldap-configuration)